Drug Rehab Program For Men

 For example, women are statistically more likely than men to report abusing prescription drugs.
 On the other hand, men are more likely to struggle with challenges related to alcohol and marijuana use.
 Biology also plays a significant role in why men turn to drugs or alcohol.
 Research indicates men often begin using drugs or alcohol due to the perceived benefits of using.
 It is not uncommon for men to turn to substances for benefits such as improved sexual drive and performance, improved social skills, enhanced concentration, or enhanced athletic ability.

 Another essential biological difference between men and women who struggle with substance abuse focuses on the severity of drug or alcohol use patterns.
-Generally, women begin using at lower rates than men; however, their frequency of use and the amount they use escalate faster than males.
+Generally, women begin using at lower rates than men.
+However, their frequency of use and the amount they use escalates faster than males.
 Men are also slower to seek and enter addiction treatment, but admissions rates to addiction treatment programs are statistically higher for men (67%) than women.
 Men generally present with fewer co-occurring mental health disorders when seeking addiction treatment.

 Recent data on the National Survey on Drug Use and Health shows an ongoing disproportionate level of substance abuse and addiction among males of all demographics.
 According to the 2017 recent National Survey on Drug Use and Health, as many as 12% of males over age twelve meet the diagnostic criteria for at least one substance use disorder.
 This is compared to a rate of less than 7% for females, indicating that women struggle with substance use disorders at nearly 50% of males.